 17. Term.
 This Agreement shall continue in effect from the date hereof through March 31, 2002; provided, notwithstanding the foregoing, a Group shall have the right, but not the obligation, to terminate this Agreement by notice to the other Group upon such time as there are fewer than two Underlying Master Agreements in effect.

-Specific Exclusion.
-Notwithstanding any provision of this Agreement, this Agreement’s terms shall not be applicable to, and the Obligations shall not include, the rights, obligations and liabilities of parties to that transaction wherein Enron Wind Development Corp. and its wholly-owned subsidiaries are selling to wholly-owned subsidiaries of CSW Energy, Inc. all of the general and limited partnership interests in each of Indian Mesa Power Partners I L.P. and Indian Mesa Power Partners II L.P.
+[NOTE: NOT NEEDED SINCE ENRON HAS REQUESTED TO LIMIT THE COUNTERPARTIES.]

 IN WITNESS WHEREOF, the Parties hereto have caused this Agreement to be executed by facsimile or original signature and in multiple counterparts, each of which is deemed an original and effective as one document, all as of the date first written above.